sachit393/Heart_Disease_Classification/README.md

 # Heart_Disease_Classification
-Heart Disease analysis and modelling based n dataset availible on kaggle
+Heart Disease analysis and modelling based on dataset availible on kaggle